PabloPineda6/Cypress_Learning/README.md

 2. Open that folder with the explorer of Visual Studio Code

 ## Project configuration and Cypress install
-1. Open the therminal and type: npm init, and fill the information required (any info can be eddited or added later in the package.json file)
+1. Open the therminal and type: `npm init`, and fill the information required (any info can be eddited or added later in the package.json file)
-2. Install Cypress by typing: npm install cypress (the version installed can be checked in the package.json file)
+2. Install Cypress by typing: `npm install cypress` (the version installed can be checked in the package.json file)

-- Delete option not used in the file package.json, under the option "scripts": The option "test": "echo "Error: no test specified" && exit 1" won't be used, Let's delete it and place this two commands:
+- Delete option not used in the file package.json, under the option `"scripts": The option "test": "echo "Error: no test specified" && exit 1"` won't be used, Let's delete it and place this two commands:
 `"cy:open": "cypress open",
 "cy:run": "cypress run"`

 ## Prettier install and rules definition
-1. Install Prettier by typing in the therminal: npm install prettier.
+1. Install Prettier by typing in the therminal: `npm install prettier`.
 Prettier is an automated code formating tool (the version installed can be checked in the package.json file)
-2. Create a prettier configuration file named .prettierrc.json at the root of the project (right click - New file)
+2. Create a prettier configuration file named `.prettierrc.json` at the root of the project (right click - New file)
 3. Create a Json specifying the prettier rules for the project.
 This are the rules recomended in the course:
 `{
     "semi": false,